Frequently Asked Questions

 More information about our plastic and operations

-Social Plastic is defined as ethically recovered plastic that fights ocean plastic and extreme poverty by transferring its value to the people that engage with it.
+We define Social Plastic as ethically recovered plastic that fights ocean plastic and extreme poverty by transferring its value to the people that engage with it.
 Social Plastic is produced from the Social Plastic Ecosystem through the collection and recycling of ocean-bound material.
 A third-party recycled plastic can be licensed as Social Plastic if its economic value is transferred to our members as a plastic collection incentive.
-What’s the difference between Social Plastic and recycled plastic?
-Social Plastic is recycled material with social impact: the production of Social Plastic helps both the environment and emerging economies.
-This is because, in addition to reducing ocean pollution, Social Plastic provides a social benefit: disadvantaged communities gain access to stable income and life necessities like food, water, and electricity become more accessible.
+The difference between Social Plastic and other recycled plastic is that Social Plastic is recycled material with social impact.
+The production of Social Plastic helps both the environment and emerging economies.
+Not only does Social Plastic help to reduce ocean plastic, but it also helps disadvantaged communities gain access to stable income and life necessities, such as food, water, and electricity.

-Companies can get involved by using Social Plastic, by making their products Plastic Positive, or by helping us activate ecosystems.
+Companies can get involved by using Social Plastic to make their products Plastic Positive, or by helping us activate ecosystems.
 We also offer employee engagement programs for Plastic Positive Workforce.